EvictionLab/eviction-lab-website/site/content/help-faq/q175-area-types.md

 Mid-sized Cities are places with populations of between 20,000 and 100,000.
 We rank 1,858 of these places.
 Examples: Carson City, CA; Evanston, IL

-Small Cities & Rural Areas are places with populations of 100,000 and above.
+Large Cities are places with populations of 100,000 and above.
 We rank 313 of these places.
 Examples: Los Angeles, NYC, Detroit